mcjimenez/nav_connect/README.md

   standarizable APIs).

-A way of doing so is implementing on the devices a special kind of 'Service' applications.
+A way of doing so is implementing on the devices a special kind of 'Mediator' applications.
 Those applications will expose access to some of the underlying capabilities on a web way.
 Let's see it with an
 example:

-#### Sample service
+#### Sample Mediator
-Let's assume that the device has a service called SMS that gives access to reading and sending SMS, for a set of origins and numbers.
+Let's assume that the device has a Mediator called SMS that gives access to reading and sending SMS, for a set of origins and numbers.
 This device is configured by a network downloaded (and signed) json file that holds something like: